‘Euphoria’ star Wanna Walton to make pro boxing debut

 Javon “Wanna” Walton, known for portraying the character Ashtray, will make his professional boxing debut on March 2 in Puerto Rico, his promoter Most Valuable Promotions announced this week.
 His opponent has not been announced.

-Besides starring in one of the most popular TV shows today, Walton has over 25 amateur fights on his record (20-9, 1 KO).
+Aside from starring in a popular TV show, Walton has over 25 amateur fights on his record (20-9, 1 KO).
 The 17-year-old actor and boxer is from Atlanta.

 Walton has amassed a large social media following from starring in “Euphoria” since 2019.
 He has over 5 million followers on Instagram.